Suggested Reading:

 What is Love ... after all?

-To begin with, it is crucial to understand that love is not simply a feeling ... but is preeminently an act of the will.
+To begin with, it is crucial to understand that love is not simply a feeling ... love is preeminently an act of the will.

 Pause for a moment and think of someone you genuinely love.